fehertoypeter/Wizz-air-prep/note.md

 - When a comment is added, the icon below the question does not update to reflect that it has one.
 - Restarting a test doesn’t show the comment icon, though the comment tab displays the comment correctly.
 - After refreshing the browser and returning to the same question, the comment disappears.
-- If another user comments on the same question, it **overwrites** the previous comments for that question.
+- If another user comments on the same question, it looks like **overwrites** the previous comments for that question (but in anz waz should change the firebase structure like mentioned before.
-- Public comments are saved correctly, **but cannot be edited or deleted** because the “…” menu does not appear.
+- Public comments are saved, **but cannot be edited or deleted** because the “…” menu does not appear.
 - Reply, like, and dislike functionalities are missing.

-🚫 **Public comments dashboard is not working.**
+**Public comments dashboard is not working.** It doesnt loads the data as before.

 ---

 ## 🧪 TEST RESULT SAVING
 - Currently not working — assumed to be not yet implemented.